 In KS2 we develop reading by teaching comprehension and reading skills.

-Book Talk lessons allows children chance to improve this word reading by delving into books, within a small group with the class teacher.
+Book Talk lessons allows children chance to verbally articulate their understanding of the text by delving into books in small groups.

 Reading Comprehension lessons focus on the skill of understanding a text.
 Pupils learn how construct a comprehension answer in precise, clear sentences.